 Slater is a very small city located in the state of Missouri.
 With a population of 1,802 people and just one neighborhood, Slater is the 291st largest community in Missouri.

-Because occupations involving physical labor dominate the local economy, Slater is generally considered to be a blue-collar town.
-47.27% of the Slater workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Slater is a blue-collar town, with 47.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Slater is a city of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Slater who work in sales jobs (10.72%), office and administrative support (8.04%), and maintenance occupations (7.40%).

 One of the benefits of Slater is that there is very little traffic.
 The average commute to work is 17.29 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.